lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 draft: true
 ---

-The (long, but what's new) article you're reading is the (not so) brief history of how an intuition I had almost a decade ago lead to what TypeStream is today.
-It's the story of how that intuition developed into the three foundational ideas that make TypeStream.
+The (long but what's new) article you're reading is the tale of how an intuition I had almost a decade ago developed into the three foundational ideas that make TypeStream.
+That is an open-source streaming platform (debatable naming, more on this at the end of the article) that allows you to write and run typed data pipelines in a familiar, UNIX-like syntax.

-Generally, I prefer writing articles where you can read sections independently so I tried my best here as well but I think it makes most sense to read the article in the presented order (as the ideas presented are connected that way) the first time you're around:
+In general I prefer articles with independent sections so I tried my best to separated them here as well but it makes the most sense to read the article in the presented order (as the ideas presented are connected that way) the first time you're around:

 - [The first intuition](#the-first-intuition)
 - [Data pipelines are UNIX pipelines](#data-pipelines-are-unix-pipelines)